Triamec/GearUp/README.md

 ## Hardware Prerequisites

-- *Triamec* drive with a motor and encoder connected and configured with a stable position controller
-- The sample assumes a configured axis which can be moved freely between -1 and 1 *[PositionController.PositionUnit]*
-- Connection to the drive by *Tria-Link* (via PCI adapter), *USB* or *Ethernet*

 - A *Tria-Link* PCI adapter (TL100 or TLC201) connected to your PC
 - At least two *Triamec* drives with a motor and encoder connected and configured with a stable position controller